ALmoSTGoD249/Hagrid-VA/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 ### Important Notes

-1. **Never Commit Sensitive Information**: Ensure your `.env` file and any other sensitive data are included in `.gitignore`.
+1. **Never Commit Sensitive Information**: Never update or push any changes without verifying that it does not contain any sensitive information such as name and API key.
 2. **Review Dependencies**: Confirm that all required packages are listed in `requirements.txt`.
-3. **Test Locally**: Validate that your code functions correctly before pushing changes to GitHub.
+3. **Replace API**: You need to replace API keys with your own

-Feel free to customize the code and documentation to better fit your needs!
+Feel free to customize the code and documentation to fit your needs better!

 ---